flatironinstitute/radiation_viz/video_work_flow.md

 $ sbatch capture.sh
 ```

+The capture script launches a batch job similar to the `srun` above
+but it capture up to 3000 frames.

 ## Combine the image frames into a video.

+After the image files for the video frames have been captured,
+use `ffmpeg` to combine the frames into a video.
 The following command will create a video named `video.webm`
 from the images matching the glob pattern `disk*.png` in the current directory.